R3Conclave/conclave-core-sdk/docs/docs/machine-setup.md

 There is a community maintained list of [tested/compatible hardware available on GitHub](https://github.com/ayeks/SGX-hardware).

 For some machines SGX must be explicitly enabled in the BIOS/UEFI firmware screens.
-For others it can be activated by any root user: the Conclave host API will try to activate it for you, if possible and if run with sufficient permissions.
+For others, it can be activated by any root user: the Conclave host API will try to activate it for you, if possible and if run with sufficient permissions.